LrLamonier/dead-by-api/readme.md

+# 🚨🚨 HUGE CHANGES INCOMING!!!
+⚠ The Dead by API is undergoing a rework larger than Dead Hard's!

+I am rebuilding the whole thing in Next.js.
+The database models and schema will not be affected, so all the data will work for both versions of the API.
+Field choices, code system, and all other functionalities also will work exactly the same.
+The strucure of the routes was changed in order to better group together related data.

+The new stuff will drop on a new repository, which will be linked here.
+This version of the API will no longer be developed, but the repo will remain open, so if you catch a bug or a typo, open a pull request and we'll get it fixed!
+Also, all of the data will be placed in a repo of its own in order to decouple the database from the API.
+The repo will contain our little script friend to upload everything.

+And, as usual, make this code your own.
+Build on top of it, break it, improve it, have fun!
+And don't forget to send me a message to show what you've done, it'll make my day!! 😄

 # Dead by API - A Dead by Daylight data API

 This API features 30 survivors, 27 killers, 197 perks, 588 add-ons, 32 items, and 26 endpoints!
 Updated for patch 5.7.1 (May 3rd, 2022).